HOW TO HAVE A DEBT FREE CHRISTMAS

 How much will you spend on the holidays this year?
 If it’s close to $1,000.00 then you are pretty much average.
 It goes without saying that the holidays and holiday spending can be a budget buster.

-And it’s not just the gifts that are purchased, there is extra money that goes into the food budget, into holiday decorating (do you have a Clark Griswold in your family?), traveling, getting the carpets cleaned and other purchases that are made to make the day(s) picture-perfect.
+And it’s not just the gifts that are purchased, there is extra money that goes into the food budget, into holiday decorating and electricity (do you have a Clark Griswold in your family?), traveling, getting the carpets cleaned and other purchases that are made to make the holidays picture-perfect.
 And that’s what we all want, right?
 Is to create a feeling that will last.

 THE DECEMBER DILEMMA